-The Earnslaw Burn Track is a ~27km out and back hike with the highlight being able to get right up close to Earnslaw Glacier.
+The Earnslaw Burn Track is a 26 – 27km out and back hike with the highlight being able to get up close to Earnslaw Glacier.

-Given you can get so close to the glacier it’s starting to become more of a known track as word spreads (the trailhead isn’t far from Glenorchy).
+Given you can get so close to the glacier it’s gaining in popularity, It also helps the trailhead isn’t far from Glenorchy.

 TABLE OF CONTENTS